vjz3qz/vjz3qz/README.md

 --->

-# Hey, I'm Varun.
+# About Me 👋

-I'm a third-year Computer Science student at the University of Virginia passionate about leveraging tech for positive change.
-I'm experienced in Java, Python, JavaScript, and more.
-Currently, I'm exploring Advanced Software Development and Machine Learning.
+I'm a Computer Science student and Machine Learning researcher at the University of Virginia passionate about leveraging tech for positive change.
+I'm experienced in building web applications, developing embedded systems, training predictive/generative machine learning models.
+Currently, I'm exploring AI and software applied to core industries like energy, manufacturing, and defense.

 ## Experience 🚀

-- **Software Engineering & Data Intern** at Freddie Mac.
-Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.
+- **Founding Engineer** at Trace AI.
+Building AI tools for engineers and operators in industrial facilities.
-- **Software Engineering Intern** at Charlottesville-Albemarle Rescue Squad.
+- **Software Engineer** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized a distributed software security system.
-- **Undergraduate Research Assistant** at UVA's Computational Systems Biology Lab.
+- **Machine Learing Researchert** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models and worked with high-performance computing.
+- **Software Engineering Intern** at Freddie Mac.
+Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.

 ## Projects 🛠️

 - **DefibRadar** - Mobile app routing users to the AED nearest to them with turn-by-turn navigation.
 - **Leftover Link** - Web app connecting restaurants and homeless shelters for food donations.
-- **RateMyUVACourse** - Secure Java-based system for course reviews.
 - And many more you can check out on my profile.

 You can reach me at vjz3qz@virginia.edu.
 Always looking for opportunities to learn and make an impact!